osmarpb97/django-lifecycle/README.md

-# Django Lifecycle Hooks
+# Django Lifecycle Hooks Flow

 [![PyPI version](https://badge.fury.io/py/django-lifecycle-flow.svg)](https://badge.fury.io/py/django-lifecycle-flow)
 ![PyPI - Django Version](https://img.shields.io/pypi/djversions/django-lifecycle)

-This project provides a `@hook` decorator as well as a base model and mixin to add lifecycle hooks to your Django models.
-Django's built-in approach to offering lifecycle hooks is [Signals](https://docs.djangoproject.com/en/dev/topics/signals/).
+This project provides a `@hook` decorator as well as a base model and mixin to add lifecycle hooks flow to your Django models.
+Django's built-in approach to offering lifecycle hooks flow is [Signals](https://docs.djangoproject.com/en/dev/topics/signals/).
 However, my team often finds that Signals introduce unnecessary indirection and are at odds with Django's "fat models" approach.

-**Django Lifecycle Hooks** supports Python 3.5, 3.6, 3.7, 3.8 and 3.9, Django 2.0.x, 2.1.x, 2.2.x, 3.0.x, 3.1.x, and 3.2.x.
+**Django Lifecycle Hooks Flow** supports Python 3.5, 3.6, 3.7, 3.8 and 3.9, Django 2.0.x, 2.1.x, 2.2.x, 3.0.x, 3.1.x, and 3.2.x.

 In short, you can write model code like this: